 There are legal standards that are used in deciding your particular type of case.
 For example, a drug possession charge is evaluated using North Carolina’s system of drug sentencing levels.
 In a possession case, your charges are based on the type of substance involved.
 The most dangerous drugs are assigned to “Schedule I,” and less powerful drugs like marijuana are at “Schedule VI.”
 Within each level, there exists a range of potential jail sentences and fines.

 Similarly, a Driving While Impaired (DWI/DUI) offense has multiple levels, but these levels are assigned based on an investigation of how “aggravating factors” and “mitigating factors” apply to your particular case.
 The District Attorney discusses aggravating factors, and your defense attorney discusses mitigating factors, such as a clean driving record or a slight degree of intoxication.

 We are skilled in asserting the rights of criminal defendants in a broad range of cases, including assaults, theft, robbery, larceny, embezzlement, fraud, property crimes, disorderly person offenses, serious traffic violations, and sex crimes.
-The prosecution must prove every element of its case beyond a reasonable doubt to secure a conviction, and we will devote our energies to making sure your rights are protected and you receive a fair day in court.
+The prosecution must prove every element of its case beyond a reasonable doubt to secure a conviction, and our Statesville criminal defense lawyers will devote our energies to making sure your rights are protected and you receive a fair day in court.